pgtipping/apt-affordability-checkerFE/memory-bank/activeContext.md

 ## Next Steps (Priority Order)

-1. **Form Validation & Results**
+1. **Results Visualization & UX**

-   - Implement comprehensive form validation for all user inputs (required fields, numeric ranges, logical constraints)
+   - Enhance results visualization for clarity and insight
-   - Ensure all validation errors are clearly surfaced to users in a mobile-responsive, accessible manner
+   - Ensure all results components are fully mobile responsive and accessible
-   - Enhance results visualization and user experience
+   - Review and improve user experience for results and feedback

 2. **Serverless Migration**